7 ways you can save your skin’s health from wearing a mask every day

 This mask is like a face covering that has become a crucial accessory.
 Your mask is not like that t-shirt that you can wear three days in a row.
 It holds lots of debris, sweat and moisture that you don’t want your skin to absorb.
 Frequent cleaning is required when it comes to masks.
-Make sure you give your mask a great wash so that all debris, oil and sweat gets washed away.
+Make sure you give your mask a great wash so that all debris, oil and sweat get washed away.
 A fragrance-free detergent mixed with warm water is a great combination to clean up your masks.
 Also, stock up on soft masks made from delicate fabric.
 Soft masks cause less friction and prevent the formation of acne.

 Moisturising your skin is a great gift you can give yourself.
 Your skin, covered under a mask, doesn’t get to enjoy the sun, heat, light and air.
 With such limited exposure, it tends to dry up really quickly.
-Moisturize your face before wearing a mask in the morning, during the day and after you are back home.
+Moisturise your face before wearing a mask in the morning, during the day, and after you are back home.
 Use a moisturizer that is light and promises to soften your skin really quickly.

 Material and fit are both very important when it comes to a mask.
 Wear a mask that fits you well.
 It shouldn’t slip from your ears but also must not be too tight to cause pain.
 Wear masks that have adjustable ear bands.
 These are more comfortable and cause no irritation.

 Wearing a mask made from a good fabric is also quite essential.
 A mask should have a soft feel.
 N95 masks can cause great damage to your skin’s tissues because of their tight fit.
-If possible, avoid using N95, provided you aren’t a Healthcare worker.
+If possible, avoid using N95, provided you aren’t a healthcare worker.

-We can’t stress enough on the fact that washing your face regularly is one of the best things you can do for your skin.
+We can’t stress enough the fact that washing your face regularly is one of the best things you can do for your skin.
 Wash your skin with some mild hot water and make sure to use a great face wash.
 Take breaks from work and wash your face to give all that moisture your face requires.